peteradye/project-Ellen_Bennett/README.md

 This is a guide to running the R script.
 Each method should be ran individually and has a runtime of no longer than 5 minutes.

-Simply highlight all code from top of the section until it reads "END".
+Simply highlight all code from top of the section to the bottom of the section and run.
-It has been commented in a fashion very easy to understand (See below):
+Start and end of each section are cleary commented and easy to follow (See below):

+After running each section, you will reproduce the convergence plots of the mean estimate of Pi and the associated confidence interval for this estimate at specific time points.

 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/How_To_Run_R_Script_1.png" width = "400" />
 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/How_To_Run_R_Script_2.png" width = "400" />